 That’s no longer the case.

-Many of us, and our relationships, our now facing something that many of us haven’t experienced before.
+Many of us, and our relationships, are now facing something that many of us haven’t experienced before.

 There is a lot of uncertainty going around.